RobertoGEMartin/Udacity-DeepRL-ND-P2/Report.md

 + The next image defines the block diagram of ML-Agents toolkit for our sample environment.
-+ In our project, we use an unique agent.
++ In our project, we use 20 agent.

 ![arch-unity-1.png](./img/arch-unity-1.png "arch-unity-1.png")